TAU-CGL/cgal-python-bindings/README.md

 ## Installing

 There are two ways to build & install the bindings.
 Novice users who may only wish to quickly experiment with the bindings may exploit the simple self-compiling build \& install mechanism to obtain a single library that supports bindings for a large set of instances.
 This binding library cannot be mutually used with other binding libraries though.

-### Simple but Limited
+## Simple but Limited
 All you need to do is:

     git clone git@bitbucket.org:taucgl/cgal-python-bindings.git
     pip3 install --user <CGALPY_SRC_DIR>

-This will install a Python module called CGALPY_epec.
+where `<CGALPY_SRC_DIR>` is the root directory of your local clone of this repository.
+This will install a Python module called `CGALPY_epec`.
-From the name, you can infer that this module provides binding for instances that are bsed on the exact-predicate exact-construction kernel.
+From the name, you can infer that this module provides binding for C++ instances that are bsed on the exact-predicate exact-construction kernel.

-### Flexible but Involved
+## Flexible but Involved
 You need to install at least C++17, Python 3.8+, [CMake 3.15+](https://cmake.org/install/), [nanobind](https://github.com/wjakob/nanobind#dependencies), and [CGAL